-Control indicator (®) \$\dip\$ 70.
+Control indicator (®) \$\sip\$ 78.

-If control indicators ((a)) and (ci) illuminate with the messages CHECK ABS and CHECK ESP in the multifunction display, there is a fault in the ABS.
+If control indicators ((a)) and (ct) illuminate with the messages CHECK ABS and CHECK ESP in the Driver Information Centre, there is a fault in the ABS.
 The brake system remains operational but without ABS regulation.